Other economic indicators

 MEL graph: Residential market

-Activity remains steady in the residential resale market, but the number of recorded transactions remains modest.
-Transaction volumes slowed in December 2025 compared with November.
+Activity remains steady in the residential resale market, as the number of recorded transactions remained flat in March compared to February but 2.3% lower than in 2025.
+Transaction volumes has been subdued for four consecutive months, pointing to a slow market ahead of spring season.
 There was a slight increase in the weighted average home price, but this remained modest as the MLS Home Price Index continued to decline.

 The impact on your business